 Not content with her Oscar for musical smash La La Land, Emma Stone is also officially 2017's highest-paid actress, according to the Forbes rich list.

-With her latest movie, inspirational tennis drama Battle of the Sexes, due for release on 24th November we thought we'd recap her finest roles to date.
+With her latest movie, inspirational tennis drama Battle of the Sexes, on release now we thought we'd recap her finest roles to date.

 Pre-Academy Award and pre-Hollywood fame, Emma lit up the screen in this witty zombie comedy, one focusing on a plucky band of survivors picking their way across the undead-infested American heartland.
 Amidst a strong cast including Jesse Eisenberg, a scene-stealing Woody Harrelson and Abigail Breslin (Bill Murray also gets a hilarious cameo as himself), Emma holds her own and looks seriously badass wielding some deadly weapons.
 Where's her action franchise?

 Emma went from supporting performer to full-on star with her role in this biting rom-com, a cut above your standard high school story.
 An intelligently scripted reworking of Nathaniel Hawthorne's The Scarlet Letter, in which an underachieving student finds herself the victim of a spurious rumour, only to turn it to her advantage, it hinges on Emma's brilliant mixture of doe-eyed innocence and cutting cynicism.